 36 Habits of Emotionally Healthy Couples

-Relationships, whether it’s with a friend or a family member, is something you have to work at in oder for it to grow—there is a give and take that needs to take place.
+Relationships, whether it’s with a friend or a family member, is something you have to work at in order for it to grow—there is a give and take that needs to take place.

 God instilled in us a desire for companionship; community.
-But because humans are so fragile—and the world, and what it was intended to be was changed—relationships have distorted from us wanting to fulfill one another’s needs, to wanting our own needs fulfilled.
+But because humans are so fragile—and the world, and what it was intended to be was changed—relationships have distorted from us wanting to fulfil one another’s needs to wanting our own needs fulfilled.

 Since the dawn of sin, relationships as God intended them have taken a turn for the worse.
-Loneliness will be the next epidemic of our current culture, as social media has eliminated our need for healthy human interaction.
+Loneliness will be the next epidemic of our current culture, as social media continues to eliminate our need for healthy human interaction.
 But even though we may not realize it, we still NEED one another.

 We desire to have that, because it was instilled in us, and is apart of us.
-To recognize this is the first step in knowing what it takes to have a healthy marriage, instilled with achievable and healthy goals.
+To recognize this need for one another is the first step in knowing what it takes to have a healthy marriage.

 For couples to succeed in this day and age, they need to make a conscious effort to continue to get to know one another, grow together, and most importantly—grow personally.